 2017 Solar Eclipse

-All of North America will see a partial solar eclipse, and a narrow swath from Oregon to South Carolina will experience a total solar eclipse.
-This will likely be the most observed celestial event in US history.
-Make your plans now.
+All of North America saw a partial solar eclipse, and a narrow swath from Oregon to South Carolina experienced a total solar eclipse.
+Below are items relevant to that event.

 Chuck's Eclipse Blog Posts